 If carbon monoxide is detected by your alarm, exit the area immediately, and call 911 to notify your local fire department.

-Have your heating equipment inspected by your fuel supplier or a licensed heating contractor to ensure that it is in good working order.
+Have your heating equipment inspected annually by your fuel supplier or a licensed heating contractor to ensure that it is in good working order.

 Similarly, make sure your home is adequately ventilated, especially if you have recently insulated or renovated your home, or enclosed your heating system.